 The working language at IMB is English and our researchers and students come from all around the world.
 As a consequence, you’ll feel at home here no matter where you are from.

 We are situated on the campus of Johannes Gutenberg University, Germany’s fifth largest University, which has a lively and diverse student population with over 4,000 international students.
 Our other immediate neighbours include two Max Planck Institutes and Mainz’s University of Applied Sciences.
-Together this makes for a young and dynamic research environment in Mainz.
+Together, this makes Mainz a young and dynamic environment to conduct research.

 The city of Mainz itself is part of the vibrant Frankfurt metropolitan area, with well over 5 million inhabitants.